 On October 2nd, NASA/JPL released this ‘postcard‘ from the Curiosity rover showing the higher regions of Mount Sharp as viewed from the rover’s work-site in the Gale Crater.
-The scene seems jarringly familiar for an Earth-bound viewer like me.
-At first glance, you’d probably be forgiven for mistaking the above-depicted topography as coming from Egpyt’s Western Desert or perhaps the Atacama in South Africa.
+The scene is almost jarringly familiar for an Earth-bound viewer like me.
+At first glance, I could almost mistake it for Egpyt’s Western Desert or perhaps the Atacama in South Africa.

-The blue sky and brown desert landscape are just so similar to something one would expect to find on Earth.
+The blue sky and brown desert landscape are just so similar to something I could find on Earth.
 When I think of Mars, the first mental images that come to mind are those which depict a much redder planet…with a much more orange-ish sky.
 So what’s going on here?
 Is Mars much more Earth-like than I feel I’ve been led to believe?

 Let’s consider the two images below.
 One is a raw, original image recorded using Curiosity’s Mastcam and one is a color-corrected image.
 Which is the raw image and which is the adjusted image?
 Further, why were the adjustments made in the first place?

 In the above pair of images, the image on the left has been subjected to a white balance color adjustment whereas the image on the right is the raw image data received from the rover’s imaging equipment (which is designed to produce raw images similar to the cameras/software found in a typical smartphone).

 NASA/JPL (and their affiliates) frequently manipulate the colors of Martian imagery to better suit their needs.
 By making the aforementioned white balance adjustments, for example, researchers can better perceive patterns within the topography.
 There is also a some benefit to creating an Earth-like sense of illumination to facilitate geologic comparisons between the red planet and our own.
 By effectively “normalizing” the illumination, geologists can better compare features present on both planets.